nextgis/docs_ngweb/source/admin_interface.rst

    :align: center
    :width: 16cm

-   "Select resource" window.
+   "Select resource" window

 If the resource is moved successfully, the information about it appears in a new resource group and is replaced from the previous one.

-The third tab "Description" allows to edit or delete a text or to add a new text and to save it after pressing "Save" button:
+The tab "Description" allows to edit or delete a text or to add a new text and to save it after pressing "Save" button:

 .. figure:: _static/ngw_description_window_eng.png
    :name: ngw_description_window
    :align: center
    :width: 16cm

-   "Description" tab.
+   "Description" tab

-The fourth tab "Metadata" allows to add and delete metadata, and to display them in a table using "Add" (Text, Integer, Float) and "Remove" operations:
+The tab "Metadata" allows to add and delete metadata, and to display them in a table using "Add" (Text, Integer, Float) and "Remove" operations:

 .. figure:: _static/ngw_metadata_tab_eng.png
    :name: ngw_metadata_tab
    :align: center
    :width: 16cm

-   "Metadata" tab.
+   "Metadata" tab

 The table contains three columns: